NCERT Solutions For Class 10 Science Chapter 13 Our Environment

 Answer:

 If all the organisms of a trophic level are destroyed, the food chain will become unbalanced.
-The animals in the direct higher trophic level will finish because of lack of food and the effect will follow.
-Also, the number of the organisms in the direct lower trophic level will continue to grow and this will destroy its direct lower level because of greater demand but lesser supply.
+The animals in the direct higher trophic level will die because of a lack of food, and the effect will follow.
+Also, the number of organisms in the direct lower trophic level will continue to grow, and this will destroy its direct lower level because of greater demand but lesser supply.
 So the entire food chain will collapse.

 Answer: